jlmelville/sneer/docs/gradients.md

 kernel behaves like the t-distributed kernel.
 As it approaches 0, it approaches the exponential kernel. $\alpha > 1$ allows output distances to stretch even more than t-SNE.
-I am unaware of any research that looks at seeing if there is a way to find an optimal value of $\alpha$ for a given dataset.
+I am unaware of any research that looks at seeing if there is a way to find an optimal value of $\alpha$ for a given dataset, although the inhomogeneous t-SNE method mentioned below solves the problem by optimizing a similar set of values along with the embedded coordinates.

 I have also included the precision parameter $\beta$ in the equation.
 This isn't present in the original HSSNE paper, but it's fairly easy to do the integration